Table of Contents

 Collecting Data From Users

-In compliance with COPPA, QuaverEd never collects PII directly from any user under the age of 13.
-Any data entry forms on QuaverEd, including but not limited to account sign up forms, contact forms, and more, require that users certify that they are over the age of 13 before entering any PII.
-QuaverEd does not request PII directly from users under the age of 13 through any methods, including but not limited to email, phone, or in-site forms.
+In compliance with COPPA, QuaverEd never collects PII directly from any user under the age of 13 without the explicit consent of an authorizing adult such as the teacher, district representative, or guardian.
+Any data entry forms on QuaverEd, including but not limited to account sign up forms, contact forms, and more, require that users certify that they are over the age of 13 before entering any PII, or they require explicit authorization from an authorizing adult to collect such information from the student user.
+QuaverEd does not request PII directly from users under the age of 13 without the authorization of an authorizing adult through any methods, including but not limited to email, phone, or in-site forms.

 Adult users, including but not limited to teachers, counselors, administrators, and parents, may be asked to share PII with QuaverEd to support critical account functionality or powerful educational features.
 For instance, a QuaverEd teacher may be asked to enter their teacher email address as this is critical for the creation, protection, and maintenance of a QuaverEd licensed teacher account.
 Teachers may also choose to enter student PII into QuaverEd in order to utilize powerful educational tools, such as assessments and gradebook functionality.
 Teachers must only enter student PII into QuaverEd if they or their parent educational organization have already obtained proper consent from the students’ parents.